LaganYT/LTunes-Flutter/README.md

 - **Sleep Timer**: Set automatic playback stop in settings
 - **Playback Speed**: Adjust speed in the full-screen player (Android only)
 - **Custom Speed Presets**: Create your own speed presets in settings
+- **Listening Statistics**: View your listening habits and preferences in settings
+- **Unified Search**: Search across all your content from the library screen

 ## 🏗️ Architecture

 ### Core Services
-- **ApiService**: Handles all API communication with caching and request limiting
+- **ApiService**: Handles all API communication with caching, TTL, and request limiting
 - **AudioHandler**: Manages background audio playback with iOS optimization
 - **ErrorHandlerService**: Centralized error management with retry mechanisms
 - **DownloadNotificationService**: System notification management for downloads